dolanor-galaxy/gouvaddress/README.md

 ```

 ## DOCUMENTATION
+This package use French Governmental Address API which is like a database of addresses in France.
+Note that those addresses are not affilied to citizens and do not contain personal informations.
+This API returns addresses referenced in France.

 I only implemented `/search/` & `/reverse/` because CSV format is too old, deprecated and so awful that I cannot imagine use it with a modern API.
 You must define a map of your parameters, like this:

 ```go